 This recipe uses Padaek, sometimes known as padek, Lao fish sauce, or Lao bagoong (Lao: ປາແດກ).
 Padek is a traditional Lao condiment made from pickled or fermented fish that has been cured.
 It is a thicker, seasoned fish sauce that often contains chunks of fish.
 The fermentation takes a long time, giving padek an aroma similar to cheeses like Époisses.

 Unlike other versions of fish sauce in Southeast Asia, padek is made from freshwater fish, owing to the landlocked nature of the former kingdom of Lan Xang.

-Like all true Lao dishes, this fantastic rice noodle dish is spicy, pungent, herbal and funky all at the same time and uses some rare ingredients – I love it and I hope you will as well, my Citizens! 😀
+Like all true Lao dishes, this fantastic rice noodle dish is spicy, pungent, herbal and funky all at the same time and uses some rare ingredients – I love it and I hope you will as well, ! 😀

 400 grams of pa nang (catfish fillet)

 10 straight – bulbed spring onions, both heads and leaves

 salt to taste